🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 # ========================================

-# Prepare corpus (larger corpus needed in practice)
+# Prepare a corpus (a larger corpus would be needed in practice)

 corpus = [